gblancogarcia/GBMetadataFetcher/README.md

 NSArray *shows = [metadataFetcher findShowByName:@"Medium" inLanguage:@"en"];
 ```

-To retrieve the detailed information of the series, the `showId` from the previous API call is needed.
+To retrieve the detailed information of the series, the `showId` from the previous API call is needed:

 ```objective-c
 - (NSDictionary *)findShowById:(NSString *)showId inLanguage:(NSString *)language;
 ```

-It will return an array of NSDictionary objects containing the following possible keys:
+This method returns an array of NSDictionary objects containing the following possible keys:

 - `airDay`
 - `airTime`